eclipse-tractusx/traceability-foss/docs/user-guide.md

 <img src="images/PC_Login.png" height="60%" width="60%">

 1. Open Trace-FOSS via the URL: # (recommended browser Google Chrome).
 1. Enter the username and password.
 If the login data is correct, the dashboard of the Trace-FOSS UI opens.
-If the information are incorrect, as error message will be displayed.
+If the information is incorrect, an error message will be displayed.
 1. After your first log-in you are shown a Welcome message and a short introduction to the Trace-FOSS system and you will be able to start using the application.

 <br>